LIVVkit/LIVVkit/docs/index.rst

 Introduction
 -----
-LIVVkit (the land ice verification & validation toolkit) is a python based :doc:`V&V <VV>` toolkit for computational ice sheet models.
+LIVVkit (the land ice verification & validation toolkit) is a python based V&V toolkit for computational ice sheet models.
 It aims to provide the following capabilities:

 **Model V&V**